Atlas Firm · Research Est. 2026

 A local-first intelligence substrate.
 The predecessor.

 Eighty-seven engines on SQLite.
 An event-sourced spine.
 A ten-general strategy engine on the quaternion sphere.
 A measurement protocol that could test seventeen of its own hypotheses and refute eight of them.
-PLATO taught the lab what a bounded reasoning kernel actually needs in order to be useful, and where the limits of human-life-as-dataset are.
-Sovereign inherits its discipline; the architecture is otherwise distinct.
+PLATO taught the lab what a bounded reasoning kernel actually needs to be useful, and where the limits of a human-life-as-dataset are.

 Reading